Torn Between iPhones? There’s a Name For That

 First of all, the price is a little scary.
-I mean, who really wants to pay $999 for a new iPhone no matter how great it is.
-They offer financing, but do you really want to get sucked into that again?
+I mean, who really wants to pay $999 for a new iPhone no matter how great it is?
+They offer to finance, but do you really want to get sucked into that again?
 What’s left?
 The 8 Plus?
 It’s kind of boring, but it will still be ok, right?

 Well, the X doesn’t just have a spectacular camera.
 It also has an OLED display screen, and it has emojis that you can control by using your face.
 Um, hello?
 How cool is that?
 The X would be worth those extra hundreds.
 Those emojis are just too exciting and cool.

-Believe it or not, psychologists have a specific name for these kinds of touch decisions, the considering, and the entire decision-making process.
+Believe it or not, psychologists have a specific name for these kinds of tough decisions, the considering, and the entire decision-making process.

 Psychologists call this decision making process something like multi-attribute decision making, and deciding which kind of phone to get is just a great example of this cognitive situation.
 It’s really just a fancy word for the situation in which you are given multiple options to choose from and the attributes you most want.
 These decisions are most common when dealing with technology that has multiple factors as part of the decision.

-Cell phones are the prime example.
+Cell phones are a prime example.
 The studies about this kind of decision making began with experiments involving people deciding between phones because it is a huge choice for many people to make.
-The number of the camera pixels or quality and size of the screen, displays, and prices are just a few of the things that cell phone purchasers consider, which is why cell phone purchasing is such a great object for these studies.
+The number of camera pixels or quality and size of the screen displays, and prices are just a few of the things that cell phone purchasers consider, which is why cell phone purchasing is such a great object for these studies.